hurricane survival tips

 Creating a Hurricane Survival Kit

-When it comes to preparing for a hurricane, it’s like being a contestant on a survival reality show.
 You need to gather all the essential supplies to keep you and your family comfortable and safe.
-Create a hurricane survival kit that includes items like flashlights, batteries, a first aid kit, a portable phone charger (for those precious Instagram updates), and enough non-perishable snacks to survive a zombie apocalypse.
+Don’t forget to create a hurricane survival kit that includes enough non-perishable snacks to survive a zombie apocalypse.
 Trust me, when the storm hits, you’ll thank yourself for being so prepared.
 And don’t forget to tell yourself over and over, “I will not eat my hurricane snacks early!”

 Stockpiling Non-perishable Food and Water